 The California Real Estate Inspection Association requires 30 hours of continuing education each year to be a member.
 This is a good start, but you may want someone with a much higher commitment to education.
 I have consistently attained two to three times that many credits each year.
 In addition to this formal continuing education I read trade journals to keep ahead of new trends in the construction and home inspection industries.

 I am not only a student but an educator of other inspectors.
-For years I have done educational presentations for inspectors in our local area and more recently I have been a featured speaker at state conferences.
+For many years I have done educational presentations for inspectors in our local area and I have also been a featured speaker at state conferences over the years.
 My most popular presentation is on inspecting Crawl Spaces.
-I have also done educational presentations on the Standards of Practice for home inspectors and the unique aspects of inspecting older homes.
+Other popular presentations have been on the Standards of Practice for home inspectors and the unique aspects of inspecting older homes.

 To take a closer look at my educational experience see; Profile of Your Home Inspector.